FbW-E10/SPA-Lessons/5-Component/4-Data flow: Props & States definitions & difference/README.md

 So if a parent component has some data that it wants to pass to a child component, it can use props to do that.

-So for example:
-A <ParentComponent /> has "Data A" that it wants to pass to <ChildComponent /> A...
-... and also "Data B" that it wants to pass to <ChildComponent /> B...

 ...
 The Parent can use props to give each Child only the data it needs.